VertebrateResequencing/wr/README.md

 searchable history of all the commands you have ever run, and its "live" dependencies enabling easy automation of on-going projects.

+Furthermore, wr has best-in-class support for OpenStack, providing incredibly easy deployment and auto-scaling without you having to know anything about OpenStack.
+And it has built-in support for mounting S3-like object stores, providing probably the highest performance and easiest way of running commands against remote files.

 ***DO NOT USE YET!***

 wr is in early beta, with some significant features unimplemented, and the